phisan-chula/NCDC_CORS/README.md

 Thanks to NCDC, the CORS data from 7 days of 24-hour sessions at mean epoch 2021.93 have been successfully fixed.
 The precise ellipsoidal height (with millimeter/centimeter precision) is then converted to orthometric height (MSL) using the Thai Geoid Model 2017 (TGM-2017), as shown in the column 'MSL_TMG17'.
 The derived MSL at the phase center of CORS is accurate to 5-10 cm.

-Various formats are provided for ease of use and promotion: CSV, KML, GPKG, etc.
+Various formats for NCDC coordinate list are provided for ease of use and promotion: CSV, KML, GPKG, etc.

+Contact Information for NCDC
+Email : ncdccors@gmail.com
+Line ID : @891wliii

 [Click to view CORS map](https://www.google.com/maps/d/embed?mid=18YdW5S6mTmsMpoeoVv5bBa-qzYt_PMM&ehbc=2E312F")